Is it normal for a baby to…

 Knowledge really is power - the power to make positive changes for your family.

 We’ve put all of our sleep knowledge and expertise into our Little Ones App, so that you feel empowered to improve your baby’s sleep.
-Our trusted sleep solutions can help you to navigate your baby’s sleep challenges and our certified sleep consultants are available day and night to support you every step of the way.
+Our trusted sleep solutions can help you to navigate your baby’s sleep challenges and if you need further support, we have certified sleep consultants available day and night in our Little Ones Village.